Should you learn Japanese or Korean language?

 In Korean, how you say the end of one syllable depends on the starting sound of the following syllable.

-Japanese is more uncomplicated to pronounce because of the limited number of sounds that form a part of the language.
+Japanese is easier to pronounce because of the limited number of sounds in the language.
 This could be a motivation to study Japanese.

 Time to be fluent in Japanese or Korean